jondegenhardt/dcat-perf/README.md

 # dcat

 `dcat` is a very simple tool for examining performance of I/O facilities available in the D programming language ecosystem. `dcat` reads input from a file or standard input and writes results to standard output.
+The I/O methods to test are specified on the command line.
 Most tests focus on reading and writing line-by-line.
 Use Unix `time` or similar to get timing data.

 Clone this repo and build with LDC using the command:
 ```